 Acknowledge the question

-As challenging as it is to answer a question about your pricing,, it’s important not to despair.
-Your inquiry has demonstrated interest and intent—they’ve reached out with the hopes of getting something in return.
+As challenging as it is to answer a question about your pricing, it’s important not to despair.
+The inquiry has demonstrated interest and intent—they’ve reached out with the hopes of getting something in return.
 Now is your chance to convert them into a client by acknowledging their question, instead of ignoring it altogether or getting defensive.
-They can always say no, but they can’t say yes if you don’t respond.
+They can always say no, but there is zero chance of getting the chance to send an online invoice if you don’t respond.

 Describe behind-the-scenes work

 Chances are, if you’re getting this question, you’re an expert and master at your craft.
 Clients see your great work, but not all of the effort that goes into producing it, because you make everything appear so seamless.

 Take this opportunity to share the important, time-consuming ins and outs of the project that might otherwise go unnoticed.
 Think location scouting as a photographer or sourcing the perfect set of images as a web designer.

 This is one reason why it could be great to have an itemized version of your service packages that you can send close to booking or to clients who don’t understand your prices.
 By breaking it down, they can see exactly what they’re paying for.